MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgecreate.md

 ### -param StreamBridge

-A pointer to a location that receives a handle to the new [ACXSTREAMBRIDGE Object]() (DocsTeam - need link to ACX Object Summary topic).
+A pointer to a location that receives a handle to the new ACXSTREAMBRIDGE Object.

 ## -returns